 Since 2001, Jean-Robert de Cavel, the former head chef of The Maisonette, has opened four new restaurants in the Cincinnati area.

-In 2007, Cincinnati experienced a notable snowstorm.
+In 2007, there was a notable snowstorm in Cincinnati.

-In 2010, the Cincinnati Cyclones won the Kelly Cup Finals, their 2nd championship in three seasons.
+In 2010, the Cincinnati Cyclones won the Kelly Cup Finals, their second championship in three seasons.

-In October 2011, the Council became the first local government in the United States to adopt a resolution recognizing freedom from domestic violence as a fundamental human right.
+In October 2011, the Cincinnati Council became the first local government in the United States to adopt a resolution recognizing freedom from domestic violence as a fundamental human right.

 In 2012, a tornado struck the Metro Cincinnati area.